diegommcc/digitalDLSorteR/cran-comments.md

 Furthermore, all deep learning related-tasks are performed using tensorflow and keras R packages, a functional Python interpreter with all these dependencies covered is needed to run the examples, tests and vignettes.
-To do so, the following code is sufficient to install a functional Python environment:

 ```r
 reticulate::install_miniconda() # if miniconda not installed